Vincent Perronet: Life

-Vincent was the youngest son of David and Philothea Perronet and was born in London on 11 December 1693.
-His father, David, was a native of Château d'Oex once under Bernese rule but now in the canton of Vaud.
+Perronet was born in London on 11 December 1693, the youngest son of David Perronet and Philothea Perronet.
+His father was a native of Château-d'Œx, then under Bernese rule but now in the canton of Vaud.
 David was a descendant of the prominent Huguenot family de Saussure and the protestant Diodati family of Lucca through his mother Suzanne Mestral des Vaux.
 David Perronet came to England in about 1680 shortly before the revocation of the Edict of Nantes, was naturalised by act of parliament in 1708 and married Philothea Arther (or Arthur).
 David Perronet died in 1717.
 One of his elder brothers, Christian, was grandfather of the French engineer Jean Rodolphe Perronet.

 Vincent Perronet, after receiving his earlier education at a school in the north of England, entered The Queen's College, Oxford, where he graduated B.A. on 27 October 1718; in later life, he was described as M.A.
 Having taken holy orders, he became curate of Sundridge, Kent, where he remained for about nine years.
 In 1728 he was presented to the vicarage of Shoreham in the same county and was chaplain to the Earl of Stanhope.

 On 14 February 1744 he had his first interview with John Wesley, who was impressed by his piety.
 Both the Wesleys visited him and preached in his church in 1746.
 When Charles Wesley preached there a riot took place, and he was defended by one of Perronet's sons, Charles.
 The Wesleys looked to Perronet for advice and support: he was a close friend.
 He attended the Methodist conference of 15 June 1747.
 A letter from him in February 1751 led John Wesley to decide on marrying.

 Perronet wrote in defense of the Methodists, and was called "the archbishop of Methodism".
 He encouraged a Methodist Society at Shoreham, headed by his unmarried daughter Damaris, entertained itinerant preachers, attended their sermons, and preached in his kitchen every Friday evening.
 He held a daily Bible reading in his house.
 In 1769 he suffered a long illness, and, whilst recovering in January 1770, received visits from John Wesley and from Selina, Countess of Huntingdon.
 In 1771 he defended Wesley against the countess and her party at the time of the Bristol conference.

 In his last days, Perronet was attended by one of his granddaughters by his daughter Elizabeth Briggs.
 He died on 9 May 1785 in his ninety-second year and was buried at Shoreham by Charles Wesley, who preached a funeral sermon on the occasion.
 He owned a farm in the neighbourhood of Canterbury, and was in easy circumstances.